How to Write a Competitive Intelligence Report in 2026

 How to Create a Competitive Intelligence Report: Step-by-Step

-Now let's walk through the actual process of building your CI report.
+Now let's walk through the actual process of building your CI report from scratch.

 Step 1: Define Your Competitive Set